Rathalin/huxe-project/README.md

 ## Overview 🖼️

-With the Mood Tracker app you can document each day in your life and set priorities you aim to fulfil regularly.
+With the Mood Tracker app you can document each day in your life and set priorities you aim to fulfill regularly.

 ## Getting started 💻